We are having more fun than a human being should be allowed to have.

 Obama met with Ludacris in 2006.

-In November of 2006.
+In November of 2006, the disgustings.

 They met in Obama's Chicago office.

-Ludicrous's political activism and some programs, typical mindless pap charities.
+Ludacris' political activism and some programs.

 Anyway, Tom in Knoxville, we got about a minute here, and I wanted to get you on.

-Thank you for waiting.
+I thank you for waiting.

-Hey, Rice Diddle's from East Tennessee.
+Hey, Rice Dittos from East Tennessee.

 Hey, let me be your voice of reason here in the listening audience.

-Uh, you know, either she doesn't listen often or really doesn't have discernment to pick up.
+You know, either she doesn't listen often or really doesn't have discernment to pick up.

-I I obviously don't know you, but I think a lot of what you do is pang in cheek, and so I just wanted to echo that.
+I obviously don't know you, but I think a lot of what you do is pang in cheek.

 Well, I appreciate it.

-She Jennifer, he's referring to a woman, ladies and gentlemen, a sad case.
+Jennifer, he's referring to a woman, ladies and gentlemen, a sad case.

 A woman admitted that she had to take high blood pressure medicine prescribed by her doctor because she listened to this program and she couldn't stop listening because she hated it so much.

-She needed, she needed the agitation, the irritation that led her to needing blood pressure medicine.
+That led her to needing blood pressure medicine.

 It's a slow form of suicide that she was committing.

-She accused me of being a sexist, and that it just infuriated her.
+She accused me of being a sexist and that it just infuriated her.

-So this is what what Tom is calling about to point out that she was just it wound really really, really, really tight, just didn't have any sense of humor, but it was more troubling than that for me.
+So this is what Tom is calling about to point out that she was just wound really, really, really, really tight.

 Okay, I got to skate out of here, folks.

-Uh people coming by to screen a movie this afternoon.
+People coming by to screen a movie this afternoon.